Skip to main content

 Cypher is a single-player puzzle game focused on cryptography, where players explore a museum and learn about the history of encryption, from simple substitution ciphers to the Enigma machine.
 With an outstanding soundtrack, players must decipher over 40 challenging puzzles using a pen and paper, expecting to spend around 7 hours to beat the game.
 This intellectual journey through the world of codes and ciphers offers a unique and engaging experience for puzzle enthusiasts.

-• The minimalist design and soothing classical music create a calming atmosphere that enhances the puzzle-solving experience.
+• Calming atmosphere with minimalist design and soothing classical music enhances the overall experience.

 • music